rubenwardy/renewedtab_website/help.md

 To make a widget appear to be at the bottom of the screen, you can use the Invisible widget to add vertical spacing between widgets.

+### Why does the extension request to read all the data for a website?

+Some widgets, such as Feed, require loading information from a URL.
+Web browsers tend to have strict permission systems, such that a browser extension needs to request permission to do certain things.
+Contacting a website is one of those things.

+For example, in order to load a news feed from bbc.co.uk, the extension needs to be granted permission to access bbc.co.uk.

+Renewed Tab doesn't read any of your personal information or history for the websites you grant access to.
+It just makes a web request to the website to load the content.

+Example messages:

+> "Renewed Tab" has requested additional permissions.\\
+> It could:
+> - Read and change your data on feeds.bbci.co.uk

+> Renewed Tab requests additional permissions.\\
+> It wants to:
+> - Access your data for feeds.bbci.co.uk

+### Why does a background that I've blocked still appear?

+The Renewed Tab API server only has 4 images available to choose from at a time.
+If you've blocked a lot of images, then it's possible that you may end up with all of these available images being blocked - if this is the case, then the first image will be used.

+The reason this is done is to avoid hitting the Unsplash API too much.

+### Why isn't the background image appearing?

+Extensions like DarkReader can conflict with the background image, you can disable it per-site.

+Alternatively, it may be a connection issue with the Renewed Tab API or unsplash, or a configuration issue.

 ### Why don't you support X browser?

 We only support the latest 2 versions of Firefox and Chrome; it is hard to test